 Why select Chuck Hill as your mediator?
 Among the directories and lists of qualified, available mediators, you have many choices.
-In selecting Chuck, you will be working with a mediator who has experienced the difficulties of raising a child as a single parent, takes a practical rather than theoretical approach to parenting and relationship problems, and who has learned the importance of the emotional side of disputes only after years of trying to avoid that very issue.
+By selecting Chuck, you will be working with a mediator who has experienced the difficulties of raising a child as a single parent, takes a practical rather than theoretical approach to parenting and relationship problems, and who has learned the importance of the emotional side of disputes after years of trying to avoid that very issue.
 Chuck is known to employ warmth and a sense of humor, but is definitely not a hand-wringing “kumbaya” guy.
-He is a results oriented, facilitative mediator.
+He is a results-oriented, facilitative mediator.

 Chuck has been trained and approved for both Family and Civil mediations by the Tennessee Supreme Court under its rigorous Rule 31 listing requirements, and has worked extensively with both married and unmarried parents.
 He has facilitated many landlord/tenant issues through the Fair Housing Council of Orange County, CA and the Metropolitan Development and Housing Agency in Nashville, as well as a variety of civil cases in CA and TN.
 He is flexible and can conduct mediations via online video conference and/or face-to-face.
 Days as well as evenings and weekends can be accommodated.
 Chuck received his academic training in Alternative Dispute Resolution from the University of California, has written extensively on facilitative mediation, and has published numerous articles through Mediate.com, the Tennessee Association of Professional Mediators, the Family Mediation Quarterly, and other publications.
 He served as a coach and guest evaluator for candidates completing Lipscomb University’s Institute for Conflict Management, Rule 31 mediation training for the past several years.